Feb 2

 Our podcast on Rejection Sensitive Dysphoria or RSD (Ep.
 19) is among our most downloaded episodes.
 Members of ours also continue to post about RSD.
 Since it’s such a popular topic, I wanted to close the loop on RSD with the optimism that you have come to me.
 I do not feel that I delivered that in Episode #19.
 Since recording that first episode on RSD, I’ve discovered that there’s actually a lot you can do to reduce and even eliminate symptoms of RSD and that’s what this episode is all about.

-Here we discuss: The Cliff Notes version of what RSD is (If you haven’t listened to Episode #19, you can do that ) How RSD and social phobia differ How RSD and bipolar disorder differ The reason why those of us with ADHD and RSD tend to have low frustration tolerance, less patience, and more difficulty with temper and excitability than those without the conditions What flooding is Join us as we discuss what women with RSD have done to reduce and even eliminate their symptoms?
-This includes: Learning about their ADHD and RSD Medication A change of environment Discussion of the new term VAST The importance of choosing your Gold Star people and resources The three things that will always help to motivate those with RSD What it means to be an amplifier The importance of acknowledging your creativity How planning ahead prior to an RSD episode can help to reduce and even eliminate symptoms The importance of “taking the emotion” out of it and considering other perspectives that may be more accurate than what we can see when our RSD flares up Why you need to continue to trust your own intuition Tracy’s suggestions on RSD, ADHD, and dating.
+Here we discuss: The Cliff Notes version of what RSD is (If you haven’t listened to Episode #19, you can do that), how RSD and social phobia differ How RSD and bipolar disorder differ, the reason why those of us with ADHD and RSD tend to have low frustration tolerance, less patience, and more difficulty with temper and excitability than those without the conditions, what flooding is Join us as we discuss what women with RSD have done to reduce and even eliminate their symptoms?
+This includes: Learning about their ADHD and RSD Medication A change of environment, discussion of the new term VAST The importance of choosing your Gold Star people and resources, the three things that will always help to motivate those with RSD What it means to be an amplifier, the importance of acknowledging your creativity. how planning ahead prior to an RSD episode can help to reduce and even eliminate symptoms, the importance of “taking the emotion” out of it and considering other perspectives that may be more accurate than what we can see when our RSD flares up, why you need to continue to trust your own intuition Tracy’s suggestions on RSD, ADHD, and dating.

 APPLE